KiaFathi/reactTutorial/README.md

 ```
 gulp
 ```
-1. Open up localhost:8080 in your browser of choice.
+1. Open up index.html in your browser of choice.

 1. Follow the steps below to build Tic Tac Toe in the file 'src/app.jsx'

-1. Your changes to app.jsx will auto reload your browser.
+1. Your changes to app.jsx will auto rebuild your application.

-1. If auto-reload stops, check your gulp task in your terminal to see what is causing an error.
+1. Reload your browser to see changes.

 ### Steps: